HN67/nsapi/README.md

 Hobby project to develop and utilize a Python API wrapper for the [NationStates API](https://www.nationstates.net/pages/api.html).

-The heart of this project is `nsapi.py`, which provides the NSRequester class for making API requests, and several other API objects for retrieving more sophisticated data.
+The heart of this project is the `nsapi` package, which provides the `NSRequester` class for making API requests, and several other API objects for retrieving more sophisticated data.

-In order to use any of the scripts, both `nsapi.py` and `config.py` must be included in the same directory, and `config.py` must specify a *descriptive* User Agent, such as your nation name.
+In order to use any of the scripts, both `config.py` and the `nsapi` folder must be included in the same directory, and `config.py` must specify a *descriptive* User Agent, such as your nation name.

 Example: